PSL Score Live

 Article

-PSL 2026 Match 3 stayed high-scoring from the first ball to the last.
-Rawalpindi Pindiz won the toss at Imran Khan Stadium, Peshawar, batted first, and reached 214 for 4 in 20 overs (10.70 per over).
-Peshawar Zalmi replied with 218 for 5 in 19.1 overs (11.37 per over) and won by five wickets with five balls to spare.
-The result was tight on paper: a chase above 215 that still finished with room to breathe because Michael Bracewell and Abdul Samad found late hitting when the middle order had slowed.
+Imran Khan Stadium, Peshawar, hosted PSL 2026 Match 3 as a run-heavy contest.
+Rawalpindi Pindiz won the toss, batted first, and posted 214 for 4 in 20 overs (10.70 per over).
+Peshawar Zalmi chased 218 for 5 in 19.1 overs (11.37 per over) and won by five wickets with five balls left.
+The sheet shows a target north of 215 yet a finish that still had breathing space once Michael Bracewell and Abdul Samad accelerated after a slower middle.

 Why this fixture mattered for both sides